 HAB forecasts are based on understanding the causes of HABs and how they respond to changing weather and ocean conditions.
 The other critical component of a HAB forecast is the ability to routinely and remotely detect HABs, their toxins, and environmental conditions that foster blooms and enhance their toxicity.

 NOAA conducts and funds the development of HAB forecasts in collaboration with academic, state, and local manager partners.
 Once pilot forecasts are developed and validated, the forecasting ability is transitioned to operations, often as part of the NOAA HAB Operational Forecasting System (HABOFS).
 Then, similar to weather forecasts, regional HAB forecasts are issued on a regular basis during the seasons when HABs occur.
 NCCOS is funding research in support of pilot regional HAB forecasts in the Gulf of Maine (Alexandrium), the Pacific Northwest (Pseudo-nitzscha) including Puget Sound (Alexandrium), and Southern California (Pseudo-nitzschia).

-Lake Erie has been plagued by a steady increase of HABs over the past decade.
+Western Lake Erie has been plagued by an increase of HABs intensity over the past decade.
 These blooms consist of cyanobacteria or blue-green algae, which are capable of producing toxins that pose a risk to human and animal health, foul coastlines, and impact communities and businesses that depend on the lake.

 For other data on Lake Erie HABs, visit one of these websites:

 For safety information on these blooms, visit the Ohio EPA website.